Call for Training Projects for 2026 and Educational Leave (CPP)

 LEAVE FOR EDUCATIONAL PROJECTS (CPP)

 The application process for Educational Project Leave (CPP) follows the same timeline as calls for proposals.
 However, it is separate from calls for proposals and is not contingent on success in a call for proposals.
-In other words, it is possible to submit a CPP application independently of the outcome of a call for proposals.
-Success in a call for proposals does not result in the automatic award of a CPP, as the award procedures follow separate processes.
+In other words, it is possible to submit a CPP application independently of a response to a call for proposals.
+Success in a call for proposals does not result in the automatic award of a CPP, as the award procedures follow separate channels.

 CPP campaign dates: January 26, 2026, to March 9, 2026